HanMeng2004/5647-DiffSinger/README.md

 # Guideline for Easy Multi-DiffSinger

 This is the final project for CS5647.
+Please note that, for the time being, we only offer support for Mandarin Chinese.

 The model's name is Easy Multi-DiffSinger, which gives a preprocessing module of DiffSinger and enable it for multi-singer scenarios.
 The preprocessing module outline is shown here: